Quick Chilli con Carne

-- Add the garlic and bell pepper to the pan (with a drizzle of oil if necessary).
+- Add the bell pepper to the pan (with a drizzle of oil if necessary).

 - Cook, stirring, until slightly softened, 2 mins.

-- Add the beef stock powder and 75ml water (double for 4p).
+- Add the kidney beans and 75ml water (double for 4p).
 Bring to the boil.

 - Lower heat to medium and simmer until the sauce is nice and thick, 8-10 mins.
 Stir occasionally to prevent sticking.
 IMPORTANT: Mince is cooked when no longer pink in the middle.

-- Fluff up the rice with a fork and share between bowls.
+- Fluff up the cumin rice and share between bowls.

-- Serve the chilli con carne on top of the rice and finish with a sprinkling of cheese.
+- Serve the chilli con carne on top of the rice and finish with a sprinkling of cheese and chilli.